xyt6151/ESPLowPowerSensor/task-list.md

 Use this document to keep track of tasks that need to be done.
 Determine

 ## Unfinished tasks
-1. Create tests for run() method in both Per-Sensor and Single-Interval modes
-2. Develop mock functions for WiFi and sleep operations to test goToSleep(), wifiOn(), and wifiOff() methods
-3. Write tests to verify correct behavior of runPerSensorMode() and runSingleIntervalMode()
-4. Implement edge case tests (e.g., adding many sensors, very short/long intervals)
+1. Implement edge case tests (e.g., adding many sensors, very short/long intervals)
-5. Set up Continuous Integration to run tests automatically on code changes
+2. Set up Continuous Integration to run tests automatically on code changes
-6. Modify the library to use interrupts for executing user-created functions:
+3. Modify the library to use interrupts for executing user-created functions:
     a.
 Research and implement a method to set up timer interrupts on both ESP32 and ESP8266
     b.
 Create a new interrupt service routine (ISR) to handle sensor wake and sleep functions
     c.
 Modify the addSensor() method to associate wake and sleep functions with specific interrupts